Apple Bread Pudding

-Apple Bread Pudding with Bourbon Caramel Sauce is a fantastic dish to make ahead the night before for company or holiday breakfasts; also great for dessert.
+Apple Bread Pudding is a fantastic dish to prep the night before for company or holiday breakfasts; also great for dessert.
+We love it served with a Bourbon Caramel Sauce.

-I still get a couple of food magazines delivered to me each month; I enjoy reading actual magazines when I find a few moments to relax but it seems finding that time is harder and harder and they stack up.
+I still get a couple of food magazines delivered to me each month; I enjoy reading actual magazines when I find a few moments to relax and my most recent browsing led me to this Apple Bread Pudding served with caramel sauce.

 I recently started to read the Summer 2017 issue of Southern Living and this recipe using peaches sounded divine but alas…not a fresh peach in sight.
 So it took a nano second to decide that it would be equally good with apples.